anlumo/offset_polygon/README.md

 ## What does it do?

 It allows you to shrink and expand a polygon, like drawing an outline around it.
-It is also adding arcs to hard corners with a parameter to control the number of arc points to add, since it outputs polygons only.
+It is also adding arcs to sharp corners with a parameter to control the number of arc points to add, since it outputs polygons only.

 ## Dependencies